miac-research/psmd/singularity/README.md

 Singularity is a well-established container solution, developed with scientific computing and deployment on HPC infrastructure (compute cluster) in mind.

-This singularity recipe installs FSL 6.0.3 and the current version of the PSMD script into a container using Ubuntu Bionic as the operating system.
+This singularity recipe installs FSL 6.0.3 and the latest version of the PSMD script into a container using Ubuntu Bionic as the operating system.

 > If you want to build the container with a specific version of PSMD, please see the detailed instructions below!